Acute pancreatitis: Pathophysiology

 The two types of acute pancreatitis are mild and severe, which are defined based on whether the predominant response to cell injury is inflammation (mild) or necrosis (severe).
 In mild pancreatitis, there is inflammation and edema of the pancreas.
 In severe pancreatitis, there is necrosis of the pancreas, and nearby organs may become injured.

 As part of the initial injury there is an extensive inflammatory response due to pancreatic cells synthesizing and secreting inflammatory mediators: primarily TNF-alpha and IL-1.
 A hallmark of acute pancreatitis is a manifestation of the inflammatory response, namely the recruitment of neutrophils to the pancreas.
 The inflammatory response leads to the secondary manifestations of pancreatitis: hypovolemia from capillary permeability, acute respiratory distress syndrome, disseminated intravascular coagulations, renal failure, cardiovascular failure, and gastrointestinal hemorrhage.

 Histopathology

 The acute pancreatitis (acute hemorrhagic pancreatic necrosis) is characterized by acute inflammation and necrosis of pancreas parenchyma, focal enzymic necrosis of pancreatic fat and vessel necrosis (hemorrhage).
 These are produced by intrapancreatic activation of pancreatic enzymes.
 Lipase activation produces the necrosis of fat tissue in pancreatic interstitium and peripancreatic spaces as well as vessel damage.
 Necrotic fat cells appear as shadows, contours of cells, lacking the nucleus, pink, finely granular cytoplasm.
 It is possible to find calcium precipitates (hematoxylinophilic).
 Digestion of vascular walls results in thrombosis and hemorrhage.
 Inflammatory infiltrate is rich in neutrophils.
 Due to the pancreas lacking a capsule, the inflammation and necrosis can extend to include fascial layers in the immediate vicinity of the pancreas.

 Diagnosis

-Acute pancreatitis is diagnosed using clinical history and physical examination, based on the presence of at least 2 of 3 criteria: abdominal pain, elevated serum lipase or amylase, and abdominal imaging findings consistent with acute pancreatitis.
-Additional blood studies are used to identify organ failure, offer prognostic information, and determine if fluid resuscitation is adequate and whether endoscopic retrograde cholangiopancreatography is necessary.